rdx0120/Fake-News-Detection-System/README.md

    ```bash
    jupyter notebook CYBR604-Final_Project.ipynb
    ```
-   Follow the instructions in the notebook cells to execute the code and view the results

-4. **View Results**: The notebook includes step-by-step outputs for the machine learning models and their accuracy metrics.
+5. **View Results**: The notebook includes step-by-step outputs for the machine learning models and their accuracy metrics.

 ## References